hazelgrove/hazelnut-dynamics-agda/README.md

 Together, these files give the canonical forms lemma for the language.
-They are broken down in a slightly more explicit way than in the paper text, each type getting its own theorem which improves usability.
+They are broken down in a slightly more explicit way than in the paper text, where each type gets its own theorem.
+This is easier to use in the proof of type safety.

 - [canonical-boxed-forms.agda](canonical-boxed-forms.agda)
 - [canonical-indeterminate-forms.agda](canonical-indeterminate-forms.agda)